-As Hurricane Matthew batters the Florida coast, many of us are reevaluating our emergency preparedness.
+As hurricanes, fires, mudslides, and earthquakes ravaged countries around the world last year, many of us are re-evaluating our emergency preparedness.
 But while food and water are critical in a disaster, they may not be enough.
 Recent research suggests that how you react during and after a catastrophe could make the most difference to your survival.

 Just like animals, humans have strong survival responses.
 Unfortunately, people often choose the wrong one, freezing like a deer in the headlights at the worst possible moment.
 Case in point: the September 28, 1994, sinking of the M.V.
 Estonia in the Baltic Sea.